djsincla/TA_VeloCloud/README.md

 # Issues
 0120-1 - Low - The API call to VeloCloud Orchestrator incorporates a start and end interval.
 Start interval does not update if an API call to VeloCloud Orchestrator returns no data.
 A fix will be to update the start interval if no data is returned.

+# Logging
+Modular input event logging is to the splunkd.log file found at ../Splunk/var/log/splunk/splunkd.log.
+Filter on velocloud to find all events associated with this modular input.

 # Sample Log

-The Splunk log can be found at ../Splunk/var/log/splunk/splunkd.log Filter on velocloud to highlight events associated with the TA-VeloCloud modular input.

 ../velocloud_events.py" Cookie time read: 2020-01-01 22:44:52.337208 VCO--12

 ../velocloud_events.py" Cookie read from Password DB for: VCO--12